winksaville/surrealdb-take-gpt4o/README.md

 Experiment with SurrealDB Response.take returned by a db.query call.

+This was somewhat of a long process but the bot did a decent job and it was a good learning experience, both about the bot and SurrealDB/SurrealQL.
+In particularly it initially used a fairly complicated way to get the data from the Response object but it was imformative.
+And then I asked it to simplify the code and it did a decent job, but needed some coaxing.
+The most important was to suggest that it look that the doc's for take.
+Look at the bottom of this README on how the bot did. **Bottom line when "you" know something don't hesitate to suggest it to the bot**, but taking a longer route you might learn more :)

 I asked gpt40 to teach me about take():
 >"Based on this SurrealDB documentation, https://docs.rs/surrealdb/1.5.1/, teach me how to do a query and especially how take() works."